Lyapunov exponents and Lagrangian chaos suppression in compressible homogeneous isotropic turbulence: Numerical results and discussions

 For the solenoidal forcing (ST) case (Fig \ref{fig:densityST}), we see that the $128^3$ resolution does a decent job, except for the place where $u_x$ is smaller than $-5$, which corresponds to a shock wave.
 Notice that the shock calculated by $128^3$ resolution is a little bit wider and less steep than that obtained using $256^3$ and $512^3$ resolutions.

-The result of the C1 forcing case (Fig \ref{fig:densityCT} is similar to the ST case.
-However, we see larger errors in the $128^3$ grid case.
+The result of the C1 forcing case (Fig \ref{fig:densityCT}) is similar to the ST case.
+However, we see larger errors in the $128^3$ grid case {compared to the reference solution obtained by using $512^3$ grid points, at places where gradients are large}.
 So, we use $256^3$ grid points for most of the numerical experiments.

 In Figure \ref{fig:vecCompactScheme}, we present the results of using a compact central difference scheme for a solenoidal forcing case and a mixed forcing case.
 We see that the compact difference scheme has better resolutions of shock thickness, but its solution has non-physical oscillations near the rear boundaries of the shocks.
 For this reason, we will not use this scheme to generate DNS data.